 Below The Line Example In Film Production

-In film production, below the line (BTL) refers to all the services related to film production that are not part of the actual filmmaking, sometimes called above the line (ATL) work.
+In film production, below-the-line refers to all the services related to film production that are not part of the actual filmmaking, sometimes called above-the-line work.
 The distinction between above and below is subjective, and different film producers define lines differently.

-Tasks under BTL are usually farmed out to service companies or individuals who specialize in such tasks, so that a film’s creative team can concentrate on their specific area of expertise (e.g., screenwriting or cinematography).
+Tasks below-the-line are usually outsourced to service companies or individuals who specialize in such tasks so that a film’s creative team can concentrate on their specific area of expertise (e.g., screenwriting or cinematography).

-Titles below-the-line are often confused with job titles such as grips, gaffers, and best boys.
-The difference is that, for the purposes of film or TV production accounting, below-the-line costs are paid for by the production company and above-the-line costs are paid for by the distributor(s).
+Grips, gaffers, and best boys are often confused with being below-the-line jobs.
+The difference is that, for film or TV production accounting, below-the-line costs are paid for by the production company and above-the-line costs are paid for by the distributor(s).

 Below-the-line costs include items like:

 - Costs associated with cast and crew (food, lodging, transportation)

 - Post-production costs: editing, color correction, sound mixing